pzem016/FluxNode-Pi4/README.md

    - Although this step is not required, it is highly recommended to force ssh to use public keys for authentication.
 If you were to publish ssh to the Pi server through your firewall, there are BOT's on the Internet that will hammer ssh attempting to gain unauthorized access.
      - It is beyond the scope of this article to create a private/public key for use in ssh.
 Some simple Googling of this process will help.
 I would discourage the key generation process that does not use a password to access the private key that is generated.
 Password protecting the generated private key serves as a form of two factor authentication, What you have and What you know.
-     - In Linux or macOS (I generally don't work on Windows) there is a native command "ssh-copy-id" to assist in the key transfer process and execute the command as follows:
+     - In Linux or macOS (I generally don't work on Windows) there is a native command "ssh-copy-id" to assist in the key transfer process so execute the command as follows:
        ```
        cd ~/.ssh
        ssh-copy-id -i <your public id file name> jsmith@<the Pi IP Address>